-Bluehost is a solid choice to help you setup, build, and host your website.
+Bluehost is a solid choice to help you set up, build, and host your website.
 Their staff is fanatical about making sure the experience is great.
-They’ve done this millions of times, they’ve ironed all the kinks out of the process, and they can help you with anything else that may arise.
+They’ve done this million of times, they’ve ironed all the kinks out of the process, and they can help you with anything else that may arise.

 This is an established company that is going to be around for a long time, they’re a leader in the world of hosting, and they come recommended by WordPress themselves as a great place to host your website.